MEGATREX4/inventory-weight/inventory-weight/guide/features/max_weight.md

 ## **Weight Multipliers**

 While referred to as "multipliers," these are actually additional weight values that are **added** to the player's base maximum weight.
-These multipliers allow players to increase their overall carrying capacity, often applied through in-game rewards, achievements, or via admin commands.
+These multipliers allow players to increase their total carrying capacity, often applied through the use of armor in the game, or an administrator's command.

 - **Weight Multiplier**: This is a bonus value added on top of the base weight.
 It doesn't scale the weight but instead increases the maximum weight directly.
 - **Admin Control**: Admins can add multipliers to a player's maximum weight using commands, giving them more flexibility in determining a player's inventory capacity.